openforis/sepal-doc/docs/source/cookbook/band_math.rst

 Managing outputs and naming
 ---------------------------

 The :guilabel:`OUT` tab displays the bands produced by your expressions.
 Check that the band names are correct.
-You can delete or reorder them using the icons on the right of each row.
+You can delete or add them using the icons on the right of each row.
 Above the map the recipe tab uses a default timestamp; rename it by double‑clicking the label, entering a descriptive name (for example ``Amazon_BandMath``) and pressing **Enter**.
 When everything looks correct close the :guilabel:`OUT` tab.

 .. thumbnail:: ../_images/cookbook/band_math/6_output_band.png
     :width: 70%